Intrepid (1787 ship): Career

 Captain John Pettigrew acquired a letter of marque on 11 May 1801.
-On 22 June he was on his way to Jamaica in company with Dominica Packet, Ferguson, master, and Alfred, Forster, master, when they encountered the Spanish ship Galgo at 10°25′N 40°18′W. After a running fight of two hours, Galgo struck.
+On 22 June, he was on his way to Jamaica in company with Dominica Packet, Ferguson, master, and Alfred, Forster, master, when they encountered the Spanish ship Galgo at 10°25′N 40°18′W. After a running fight of two hours, Galgo struck.
 She was armed with twenty-four 6-pounder guns and had a crew of 78 men under the command of Franscisco de Pascadello.
 The only British casualty was one man killed aboard Intrepid.
 Galgo was last from Rio de la Plata and on her way to Cadiz with a cargo of hides, cocoa, indigo, and bar copper.
 The three British ships and their prize arrived at Barbados on 9 July.
 Lloyd's List described Galgo as having a burthen of 600 tons.

-2nd slave voyage (1804–1805): Captain John Campbell acquired a letter of marque on 2 April 1804.
+2nd voyage transporting enslaved people (1804–1805): Captain John Campbell acquired a letter of marque on 2 April 1804.
 He sailed from Liverpool on 4 June.
+In 1804, 147 vessels sailed from English ports to participate in the triangular trade; 126 of these vessels sailed from Liverpool.

-Intrepid acquired her slaves at Calabar.
-She arrived at Suriname on 3 April 1805 with 312 slaves.
-She left for home on 20 September, and arrived back at Liverpool on 20 13 November.
+Intrepid acquired captives at Calabar.
+She arrived at Suriname on 3 April 1805, with 312 captives.
+She left for home on 20 September, and arrived back at Liverpool on 20 November.
 She had left Liverpool with 67 crew members and she suffered 17 crew deaths on her voyage.